-4.52 The PRA expects firms' validation teams to carefully consider the challenges of developing the methodology and calibration of IPRE loans based on limited data, including the need to robustly validate the use of proxy datasets (eg CMBS data) and expert judgements.
-The validation should be mindful of how the firm will demonstrate that the capital requirements resulting from the internal model are appropriate given the potentially greater level of uncertainty of the SCR calculated by the model.28 In particular, the validation should review all the key expert judgements made in the calibration process, the range of alternative judgements available, and quantify the impact of changes in these judgements.
+4.52 The PRA expects a firm's validation team to carefully consider the challenges of developing the methodology and calibration of IPRE loans based on limited data, including the need to robustly validate the use of proxy datasets (eg Commercial Mortgage-Backed Securities data) and expert judgements.
+The validation should be mindful of how the firm will demonstrate that the capital requirements resulting from the internal model are appropriate given the potentially greater level of uncertainty of the SCR calculated by the model.
+In particular, the validation should review all the key expert judgements made in the calibration process and the range of alternative judgements available, and quantify the impact of changes in these judgements.